Paper Tips: How to Choose the Right Paper

 Choosing paper is more complex than just picking the most expensive sheet and keeping your fingers crossed.

-In fact, you shouldn’t think about choosing paper based on the highest quality available, or the highest quality you can afford.
+In fact, you shouldn’t think about choosing paper based on the highest quality available, or even the highest quality you can afford.
 Rather, you should figure out the most appropriate quality paper for your needs because most appropriate equals best.

-The point is — no one sheet fits every project.
+The point is—no one sheet fits every project.
 Paper is complicated.
 It is three-dimensional and, in addition, no two print jobs are ever alike.
-The ink coverage, batch of paper, and moisture in the air — all will affect the production of a printed piece.
+The ink coverage, batch of paper, and moisture in the air—all will affect the production of a printed piece.

 1. Consider Paper Early On